Marc Sleen Museum: History

+The museum failed to meet the expected success.
+In the early years, it attracted barely 3,000 visitors a year, and even later, visitor numbers remained well below the target of 25,000.
+On 30 January 2023, it was announced that the museum would close in the autumn, with part of its collection being integrated into the Belgian Comic Strip Center.
+In 2024, the museum closed permanently.

 Exhibition

 The museum was managed by the Marc Sleen Foundation (Fondation Marc Sleen, Stichting Marc Sleen).
-It exhibited original art work and memorabilia by Marc Sleen, as well as an overview of his long and versatile career, including his nature documentaries which he made for the Belgian TV show Allemaal Beestjes ("All kinds of animals").
+It exhibited original art work and memorabilia by Marc Sleen, as well as an overview of his long and versatile career, including his nature documentaries that he made for the Belgian TV show Allemaal Beestjes ("All kinds of animals").
 About 15,000 drawings were archived in the cellars and were available for temporary exhibitions.

 The museum had a reading corner for children.
 Comic book albums by Sleen could be bought as well.
 One specific story, Het Spook uit de Zandstraat ("The Ghost of the Zandstraat") has been translated into English, French and German, and was made available as a souvenir for tourists.
 Temporary exhibitions were also organised.

 The museum was open every day, from 11 a.m. to 1 p.m. and from 2 p.m. to 6 p.m., except on Mondays.

 Marc Sleen Route

 The museum organised a special tourists' route in Brussels, based on several locations that appeared in Nero comic book albums, including the Black Tower, Palace of Justice, Chapel Church, Sablon/Zavel, Central Station, Grand-Place/Grote Markt and Manneken Pis.
 One had to make an appointment, though.